gius-mas/ReLighting-spaces/README.md

 ````
 You need also to install these GH plug-in:
 - Hoopsnake for recoursive loops in GH
-- Ladybug tools for solar analysis
+- Ladybug Tools for solar analysis

 # Usage
 Run a istance of the Anaconda Powershell, and do the following